 The Attic is our student-run, on-campus nightclub that hosts concerts, dance parties, formals, and special events.

-Located in the CUB; venue for campus-wide events such as Snowball, EI lectures, concerts, and Oceanfest, to name a few.
+Located in the CUB; venue for campus-wide events such as Snowball, EI lectures, and concerts, to name a few.

 The Bullet Hole+

 The Bullet Hole is in the College Union Building and has an array of food choices from breakfast foods, to subs, burgers, pizza, salads, soups, sushi, and more.